Mistakenly Mistaken: The Fine Art of the Boo Boo

 “What needs attention here?”

-When a leader leads through a mistake with integrity, something powerful happens.
-The team learns they can be honest.
+When a leader addresses mistakes with integrity, the team learns they can be honest.
 They learn they can grow.
-And most importantly, they learn that leadership is not about being right—it’s about being in relationship.
+Leadership isn’t about being right—it’s about noticing what’s in the way and working together to strengthen both the people and the process.

 Be the Archaeologist, Not the Judge

-As a leader, resist the impulse to say, “Oh, my team made a mistake—again.”
+As a leader, resist the impulse to say, “My team made a mistake—again.”

-It might feel honest.
-It might even feel like a way to show accountability.
+It might feel honest, even accountable.
 But what it communicates to stakeholders is this: “I’m not fully owning the system I lead.”

-This isn’t about self-blame.
-It’s about structural thinking.
-When you treat mistakes as data—not drama—you lead in a way that builds engagement and trust.
+When you treat mistakes as data, not drama, you lead in a way that builds engagement and trust.

 That’s leadership with depth.